reachme1212/MechaCar_Statistical_Analysis/README.md

 We do not have exact data to test the performance of the competition in this analysis, however its standard practice to do a comparative study before releasing a new product in any industry, in this case a car.
 Cost and/or fuel efficiency are two good variables to start the analysis.

-Null Hyothesis: There is no difference between average fuel efficiency between MecharCar and Competition vehicles, for example let’s assume average fuel efficiency of Mechacar and its competition is same 25 MPG.

-Alternative Hypothesis: There is difference in fuel efficiency between MecharCar and Competition vehicles, for example average fuel efficiency of MechaCar and its competition is not equal to 25 MPG.
+Examples of hypothesis, Null Hyothesis: Cost per ride of MechaCar is greater than or equal to competition vehicle.
+Alternative Hypothesis: Cost per ride of MechaCar is less than competition vehicle

-Two sample t-test is a good starting point to see if there is any difference in both brands fuel efficiency. we do need a decent sample data normally distributed for both MechaCar and its competition.
+Two sample t-test is a good starting point to see if there is any difference in both brands cost and fuel efficiency. we do need a decent sample data which is normally distributed for both MechaCar and its competition Vehicle to carry out a meaningful analysis.